-If you have a legal or serious medical problem, you should notify your Counselor.
-If your counselor is not available and you cannot wait for his/her return, you may call the 24 hour emergency service at 1-800-928-7247.
+If you have a legal or serious medical problem, you should notify your Community Counselor.
+If your counselor is not available and you cannot wait for their return, you may call the 24 hour emergency service at 1-800-928-7247.
 If you need medical treatment and are unable to sign a consent form, Au Pair in America has a signed release on file for treatment (included as part of the agreement signed by you at the time of your application to the program).

 Au Pair in America and EduCare in America are programs designated by the Department of State to sponsor an au pair/companion on an Exchange Visitor Program intended to provide its participants an opportunity to “learn about American culture, improve English language skills and to assist host families with child care while living with American families as a guest member ‘on par’ for a 12 month cultural exchange.”